top of page

 Step 2: We brainstorm

-We'll discuss what kind of liveries you like and dislike, and what kind of theme you're hoping to go forward with.
 Whether it's something subtle, bold, or inspired by an existing design, I'll understand what kind of Livery really appeals to you and use that information to begin early drafts.

 - Brainstorm